kubernetes/website/content/en/docs/home/contribute/create-pull-request.md

 ## Viewing your changes locally

-You can use Hugo to see a a preview of your changes locally.
+You can use Hugo to see a preview of your changes locally.

 1. [Install Hugo](https://gohugo.io/getting-started/installing/).

-1. Enter this command:
+1. Go to the root directory of your clone of the Kubernetes docs, and enter this command:

         hugo server